AlexsanderHamir/GenPool/README.md

 > In the scenario with **1000 goroutines** on both GenPool and SyncPool, **GenPool’s worst run** was compared against **SyncPool’s best**, yet the results were still competitive:
 > GenPool consumed **8.3% less memory per operation**, with only a slight tradeoff in latency (around **2% higher on average**).
 >
-> This reinforces **GenPool’s strength in predictable and efficient performance under high contention**.
+> This reinforces **GenPool’s strength in delivering predictable and efficient performance under high contention**, while also providing customizable cleanup—giving you full control over when and how aggressively objects are reclaimed.

 > **Performance Tip**: For maximum performance in high-contention scenarios, ensure that your pooled objects have their interface fields (`usageCount` and `next`) on their own cache line by adding appropriate padding.
 This prevents false sharing and cache line bouncing between CPU cores.
 See the [benchmark test file](./pool/pool_benchmark_test.go) for an example implementation.